edits-73.jpg

 My favorite show (and normally a safe place), just had a woman’s baby die … WAVE.

-I get a massive bill for my son’s “Time in the Nursery.”
-He died in my husband’s arms and never even made it to the nursery … WAVE.
+I get a massive bill for Logan’s “Time in the Nursery.”
+It details all the care LIVING babies receive.
+Logan died in my husband’s arms and never even MADE it to the nursery… BIG WAVE.

-Someone tells me, “It’s ok.
-At least you didn’t have time to get attached.” … BIG WAVE.
+In response to sharing my story, someone tells me, “Well, at least you didn’t have time to get attached.” … ROGUE WAVE.

 I am thankful there are two lifelines in these waters.